Dopamine Addiction What Is It And How To Overcome It

 The dopamine theory of bipolar, although still relatively new, suggests that dopamine plays a major role in both depressed and manic phases of bipolar.
 During the manic phase, dopamine transmissions are high.
 In depression, your dopamine is low.

-It's also interesting to note that the as you go through mania, your dopamine receptors become less sensitive, leading you into eventual depression.
+It's also interesting to note that as you go through mania, your dopamine receptors become less sensitive, leading you into eventual depression.
 As the transmissions decrease during the depressive phase, the receptors become more sensitive again, leading you back to mania.

 Porn And Dopamine